avinetworks/avi-helm-charts/docs/AKO/crds/avinfrasetting.md

 ##### Using Gateway API

 Gateway APIs provide interfaces to structure Kubernetes service networking.
 More information around Gateway API can be found [here](https://gateway-api.sigs.k8s.io/).
-AKO provides support for Gateway APIs via the `gatewayAPI` flag in the `values.yaml`.
+AKO provides support for Gateway APIs via the `servicesAPI` flag in the `values.yaml`.
 More details related to how AKO integrates with Gateway API is covered as part of the [gateway-api](https://github.com/avinetworks/avi-helm-charts/docs/AKO/gateway-api/gateway-api.md) documentation.
 The AviInfraSetting resource can be attached to a GatewayClass object, via the `.spec.parametersRef` as shown below